 About the photography:

 Unless otherwise indicated all the photographs on this site are taken by Johan Grobbelaar - which in fact means ALL the photographs.
-For photographic credits I use the name John du Plessis – the name I assumed when I became a French citizen.
-(I adopted my mother’s surname.)

-For the past year I’ve been using three large tripod-mounted studio flashes with modeling lights which enable me to eliminate almost all the reflections and which results in a more even light distribution and much brighter light – this in turn allows for smaller apertures and deeper depth of field.
+The main problem with photography of this type is to eliminate light reflections on the instruments – they tend to obscure clear observation of the wood and other details.
+For the past number of years I've been using two large tripod-mounted studio flashes with modeling lights which enable me to eliminate almost all the reflections and which results in a more even light distribution and much brighter light – this in turn allows for smaller apertures and greater depth of field.

 back to top